formapro/JsFormValidatorBundle/README.md

 </html>
 ```

+This method uses assets, so if you don't use the Assetic bundle, you have to add manually all the scripts
+placed in the @FpJsFormValidatorBundle/Resources/public/js folder

-### Step 4: Set up the routing
+### Step 4: Add routes

-If you don't use checking the uniqueness of entities, you can skip this step.

-Otherwise you should to include routes:
+Include the next routes to your routing config:

 ```yaml
 //app/config/routing.yml